KarnerTh/xogs/readme.md

 ## Features

-- Supports differnt formats through generic parsers (JSON, regex, logfmt)
+- Supports different formats through generic parsers (JSON, regex, logfmt)
 - Filter logs quickly - pinpoint relevant information
-- Focus on what is important - granular control of dislayed data
+- Focus on what is important - granular control of displayed data
 - Stream logs from stdin or analyse a file

 ## How does it work

 1. Setup your configuration by providing a display and pipeline config (see [Configuration](#configuration))
 2. Start aggregating your logs by either providing a file or piping data (see [Example usages](#example-usages))
-3. Enjoy your aggregated logs locally and start filterting and exploring ✨
+3. Enjoy your aggregated logs locally and start filtering and exploring ✨

 ## Parameters/Flags